Banister Court Stadium

-Banister Court Stadium was a greyhound racing and speedway stadium in Court Road, Southampton, Hampshire.
+Banister Court Stadium was a greyhound racing and speedway stadium in Court Road, Southampton, Hampshire, England.

 Origins

 At the turn of the 20th century Banisters Park in the north of Southampton consisted of the County Ground, Southampton which had been the home of the Hampshire County Cricket Club since 1885 and an area known as Banisters Court on the south side of the ground.
 Despite the fact that Banisters Park had reduced in size it was still mainly open space unlike the southern and central parts of Southampton.

 The Southampton Greyhound Racing Company and a group of businessmen purchased Banister's Court in the late 1920s with the intention to build a greyhound stadium.
 The site bought consisted mainly of a former well known school called Banister Court Private School, the name Banister derived from Sir Edward Banister owner of the farms that made up the area in the 17th century.
 The company started construction on the greyhound track where the car park would be accessed from Court Road which was off Banister Road.